 Skouted is a brand new social media platform with a twist.
 Aimed at aspiring footballers, it seeks to bridge the gap between players and scouts.

 "Our platform will allow players to upload game footage of themselves which can be viewed and shared socially, whilst also allowing scouts the opportunity to assess videos of players and invite any players that impress to a trial.

 "In the UK many talented footballers go unrecognised due to the current scouting system.
 At Skouted we aim to disrupt this by providing players with greater exposure whilst increasing the talent pool of scouts.

-James Middleton is currently studying for a bachelors degree in Computer Science.
-He has taken the skills he has gained from his course to found and develop CryptoInsights; which focuses on cryptocurrency trading, utilising a cross-platform program and artificial intelligence, to provide insights on market trends and successful trading strategies.
+James is currently studying for a bachelors degree in Computer Science.
+He has taken the skills gained from his course to found and develop CryptoInsights, which focuses on cryptocurrency trading, utilising a cross-platform program and artificial intelligence to provide insights on market trends and successful trading strategies.